8 Garden Squares In Central London To Visit In 2022

 4. Bedford Square Gardens

 Taking the crown as London’s most beautiful garden square is Bedford Square Gardens in Bloomsbury, the only London garden square designed as a whole.
-Built in the 1770s, surrounded by elegant Georgian townhouses and encircled by pre-war iron railings, Bedford Square has an artistic wholeness and harmony that no other London square possesses.
-A private London garden square, Bedford Square is taking part in the 2022 London Square Open Gardens Weekend, giving you a chance to take a glimpse into this glorious garden.
-If you go, keep your eyes peeled for the nubs of sawn off railings going towards Malet Street (a remnant of WWII).
+Built in the 1770s, surrounded by elegant Georgian townhouses and encircled by pre-world war iron railings, Bedford Square has an artistic wholeness and harmony that no other London square possesses.
+Look out for the nubs of sawn off railings going towards Malet Street (a remnant of WWII).

 5. Thurloe Square Gardens